-Cavernomas, also called cerebral cavernous malformations (CCMs), cavernous angiomas or cavernous hemangiomas, are enlarged and deformed blood vessels gathered into clusters.
-These clusters (angiomas) may look bubbly, like raspberries.
-They appear in the brain, spinal cord or other parts of the nervous system and body, including on the skin and eye.
-There are two forms:
+Cavernomas are enlarged and deformed blood vessels gathered into clusters.
+These clusters, called angiomas, may look bubbly, like raspberries.
+A cavernoma can appear in the brain, spinal cord or other parts of the nervous system and body, including on the skin and eye.

-- Sporadic — most common.
-Usually, only one cavernoma develops and the condition doesn’t run in your family.
+- Sporadic — most common; when only one cavernoma develops, and the condition doesn’t run in your family

-- Familial — less common.
-Usually, multiple cavernomas occur and the condition runs in your family (Hispanic-American families from the Southwest are most often affected).
+- Familial — less common; more than one cavernoma occurs and the condition runs in your family

 Cavernomas are diagnosed using magnetic resonance imaging (MRI).
 Treatment for cavernomas includes: